sigtm/sketch-style-libraries/README.md

 ## What's new

+*1.0.0*

-*1.0.0:* Strict mode added, which also deletes styles that don't exist in the file you're syncing from.
-It has the basic features I set out to make now, so let's call this version 1.0 :)
+* Strict mode added, which deletes styles that don't exist in the file you're syncing from
+* More reliably guesses a default library the first time you run it, by counting the symbols you've placed from each available library
+* Remembers your options.
+Strict mode is stored separately for pushing and pulling in case you only want to use it in one direction.

 ## What's next